Florida Road Trip. Key West, Naples, Anna Marie Island. February 2013.

 Then a fabulous free eco friendly day at the Lee County Manatee Park. this park is next to the power plant and according to the literature;

 We also had a day at the Myakka River State Park, over 500 Alligators call this place home, we hired an Indian style canoe and 'canoed' across the lake, its so shallow at times we were punting!
 The bird life was interesting and I think we saw at least 500 enormous Alligators.
 The Myakka Canopy Trail was also worth a visit, once at the top you have a great view of the tree tops and surrounding area.
+We then drove back up past Sarasota to Anna Marie Island.
+This laid back Island has unspoiled beaches and moves at a slow pace.
+We rented a small cottage a stones throw from The Rod and Reel Pier with its good restaurant and bar.

 In Sarasota we visited The Ringling Museum Complex, this is an Art Museum and a Circus Museum.
 This is the 66 acre location where the Ringling Circus would come to in the winter months.
 The owner of the Circus, John Ringling built a house here in the 1920s, Ca d Zan.
 The house is built in gothic style, with its dock for the Ringling's private gondola, it is a reminder of the roaring 20s and very similar in style to the Du Pont Mansion in Cuba.